-With so many new liquid lipsticks dropping left, right and centre, it becomes a little hard to keep up with all the launches, and let’s be honest, not all of them are worth the buy either.
+With so many new liquid lipsticks dropping left, right and center, it becomes a little hard to keep up with all the launches, and let’s be honest, not all of them are worth the buy either.
 However, I had been hearing a lot of rave reviews about the Lakme Absolute Matte Melt Liquid Lip Colors, and since I have a soft spot for Lakme because it is the OG Indian makeup brand, I decided to give this liquid lipstick a shot.
 I picked up the shade Crushed Caramel from the range, and here are my review and swatches for all of you.

 The Lakme Absolute Matte Melt Liquid Lip Color comes in a tube packaging which is quite heavy and sturdy.
 I like the fact that the tube is transparent and one can easily identify the shades among multiples.
 This product has a very sturdy and stiff wand that reminds of the doe-foot wands of old school lip glosses.
 I would personally have preferred a wand that hugged the lips better and was more flexible but this one gets the job done too.